OpenCyphal-Garage/libcyphal/docs/design/readme.md

 ### RTTI and dynamic linking considerations

-As will be seen later, certain design features are dependent on the ability to detect identical types at runtime; yet, the library must be usable without the RTTI capability of the C++ runtime.
+As will be seen later, certain design features are dependent on the ability to detect identical types at runtime, yet the library must be usable without the RTTI capability of the C++ runtime.
 The following construct is used to provide a small subset of RTTI features that happens to be sufficient for the needs of the library:

 ```c++
 /// A simplified substitute for RTTI that allows querying the identity of types.